rainbowchook/face-app-api/README.md

 #### Initialise CDK project

-TypeScript and the CDK Toolkit can be installed globally by running <code>npm install -g typescript aws-cdk</code>
+TypeScript and the CDK Toolkit can be installed globally by running <code>npm install -g typescript aws-cdk</code>.

+Or, use local tools:

 Initialise a new CDK project e.g. faces-cdk-project, cdk-app, etc.